BeyondMicroControl/AsciiCAD/docs/decisions.md

 - [x] 4.
 Use by less heavy compression/decompression codec than Pako --> found LZSS after experimentation with <a href="../tools/codecTool.html">codecTool</a>, turns out almost 38KB smaller and code is more readable
 - [x] 5.
 Integrate new CADScript functions:  catalog list, place catalog item, blank box, text(string)  - v1.13
 - [ ] 6.
 Integrate new CADScript functions: line(override) and line (resolve), move/copy
 - [x] 7.
-Extend self-help documentation: display syntax and usage in an Ascii table
+Extend self-help documentation: display syntax and usage in an Ascii table - AsciiTable() became factually a generic function
+- [ ] 8.
+One single zone-sensitive pasteSink (instead of 3 confusing event handlers)

 ---